druid-io/druid-io.github.io/docs/latest/tutorials/tutorial-ingestion-spec.md

 {"ts":"2018-01-01T02:35:45Z","srcIP":"7.7.7.7", "dstIP":"8.8.8.8", "srcPort":4000, "dstPort":5000, "protocol": 17, "packets":300, "bytes":30000, "cost": 46.3}
 ```

-Save the JSON contents above into a file called `ingestion-tutorial-data.json` in `quickstart/`.
+Save the JSON contents above into a file called `ingestion-tutorial-data.json` under `examples`.

 Let's walk through the process of defining an ingestion spec that can load this data.